-Each course week starts on Monday (except Week 1 this year, which starts on Tuesday).
+Each course week starts on Monday.
 Begin reading, watching, and/or listening to the material of the weekly module on this day.
 Also, always keep an eye on updates and announcements on Canvas with course news, explanations of course materials, or general feedback on discussions or assignments.